Are you wondering what’s the best DMZ tour?

 - Catch a rare glimpse of the reclusive North Korean territory

-With this DMZ tour, you visit the must-see spots in the DMZ zone and you have the possibility to ask questions to a North Korean defector about the life in North Korea.
-You can opt for a tour with or without a hotel pick up and lunch.
+With this DMZ tour, you visit the must-see spots in the DMZ zone and you have the possibility to ask questions to a North Korean defector about life in North Korea.
+You can opt for a tour with or without a hotel pick-up and lunch.

 This tour is similar to the half-day DMZ tour we listed above but you will be accompanied by a guide and a North Korean defector.
 This is our top recommended tour if you want to learn more about North Korea.
 There’s no better way to learn more about North Korea than to speak to somebody who lived there for several years.

 A journey to South Korea is not complete without a visit to the DMZ.
 It may feel strange to travel to a very controversial border post as a tourist but it is the best way to learn about the rich albeit sad history of the 2 Korean countries.